langtrain-ai/langvision/ROADMAP.md

-# 🚧 Plimai Roadmap
+# 🚧 Langchain Roadmap

-This roadmap outlines the planned features, improvements, and vision for the plimai project.
+This roadmap outlines the planned features, improvements, and vision for the langchain project.
 We welcome community feedback and contributions—open an issue or join the discussion to suggest new ideas!

 ---